aws-samples/realtime-fraud-prevention/README.md

 2. To start consuming the processed transactions and sending email notifications:

-    * Run the command that can be retrieved from the value of **Event_Source_mapping_UUID** Key in Ouptut tab in CloudFormation console, it looks like
+    * Run the command that can be retrieved from the value of **EnableEventSourceMapping** Key in Ouptut tab in CloudFormation console, it looks like

 ```
 aws lambda update-event-source-mapping --uuid <Event_Source_mapping_UUID> --enabled